School Bus Accidents

 The majority of school bus accidents occur when children are boarding or getting off the bus.
 Oftentimes, these accidents will involve other vehicles on the road.
 In addition, the school bus design leaves kids susceptible to injury if they fall out of their seats during an accident or when a bus driver slams on the brakes or takes a quick turn.

 If your child was injured in a school bus accident, you may have grounds for legal action.
-Contact the attorneys at Gordon and Doner to learn about the rights available to victims of school bus accidents.
+Contact the attorneys at Gordon & Partners to learn about the rights available to victims of school bus accidents.

 For additional information about filing a legal claim, complete the Free Case Evaluation form.

 According to The National Coalition for School Bus Safety, every school day there are 22 million children riding school buses back and forth to school and school-related activities.
 The Transportation Research Board of the National Academies of Science and Engineering conducted a study and found that school buses are the safest mode of transportation for kids.
 However, this does not meant that your children are not a risk of injury while riding on a school bus.

 Auto experts have divided school bus accidents into three categories:

 - Single-Vehicle School Bus Accident: In this type of accident the school bus is the only vehicle involved in the crash.
 A single-vehicle school bus accident can occur if the bus driver is operating the vehicle negligently or carelessly.
 In addition, another motorist on the road may be driving recklessly, which causes the bus driver to make an evasive maneuver to avoid the driver resulting in an accident.

 - Multi-Vehicle School Bus Accident: A multi-vehicle school bus accident occurs when two or more vehicles are involved in a collision.
 If your child was injured in a multi-vehicle bus accident, it is advised that you seek legal counsel since number of parties may be held liable for the damages.